eslint/rfcs/designs/2019-worker-threads/README.md

 ### § New CLI Option

 `eslint` command runs linting in parallel automatically if the target files are many.
-So this RFC adds two CLI options to let users control the behavior.
+So this RFC adds a CLI option to let users control the behavior.

 - `--concurrency <n>` ...
-The number should be a positive integer.
+The `<n>` should be a positive integer.
 If this is `1`, ESLint does linting in the main thread.
 Otherwise, ESLint creates this number of worker threads then the worker threads do linting.<br>
   Defaults to a dependent variable on the number of target files.

 If `--concurrency` option is not present, ESLint estimates the proper value of the option.
 It's the number of target files divided by the constant `128`, but `os.cpus().length` at most.